 Ryan has successfully represented clients in the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, many Texas intermediate courts, and the United States Supreme Court.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.

 Ryan received his Juris Doctorate from the University of Virginia School of Law in 2000, graduating in the top 10 percent of his class with Order of the Coif honors.
 He received his undergraduate degree from Duke University in 1997, where he graduated with cum laude honors in both Political Science and Public Policy Studies.
 Ryan was raised in Baton Rouge, Louisiana and moved to Texas following law school.
 He's lived in Austin since 2000 and now lives in the Rollingwood neighborhood with his wife Sarah and their children, Luke and Anna.

 Ryan has also been honored for his charitable endeavors.
-He is a nationally recognized advocate for companion animals, receiving the No Kill Advocacy Center’s Henry Bergh Leadership Award in 2009 for his work to improve animal shelters in Central Texas and across the United States.
-Ryan and Sarah frequently volunteer at the Austin animal shelter Austin Pets Alive, for which Ryan has also served as pro bono legal counsel.
+He is a nationally recognized advocate for companion animals, receiving Maddie’s Fund’s “Maddie’s Hero” award in 2018 and the No Kill Advocacy Center’s Henry Bergh Leadership Award in 2009 for his work to improve animal shelters in Central Texas and across the United States.
+Ryan helped start the nationally acclaimed no-kill animal shelter Austin Pets Alive and the national no-kill advocacy and education organization American Pets Alive.